ColdBox/coldbox-platform/tests/readme.md

 > **Note:** The server will start in a specific port, make sure you take note of it.

-We deliver the capabilities for you to test the following egines:
+We deliver the capabilities for you to test the following engines:

 * Lucee 4.5 (Default)
 * Lucee 5